thoughtworks-jumpstart/jumpstart/javascript/asynchronous-javascript/promises.md

 It also worths highlighting that there are two parties/roles in this story:

-* One party that creates a promise and finally decides if the promise should be fulfilled or rejected.
+* One party that creates a promise and finally decides when to resolve the promise, and if the promise should be fulfilled or rejected.
-* The other party that receives the promise, observes on the outcome, and takes actions accordingly.
+* The other party that receives the promise can register their action plans and wait to be notified on the outcome.
+The recipient/observer of a promise have no influence on whether the promise is fulfilled or rejected, nor can they decide when the promise would be resolved.

 Let's write some codes using the promise API in ES6 to represent the example above.